“We are such stuff as dreams are made on and all the world’s a stage”

 This component is externally marked by AQA.

 A Level - Drama and Theatre Studies

-The AS specification in Drama and Theatre Studies is designed to develop and apply an informed, analytical framework for making, performing, interpreting and understanding drama and theatre.
+The AQA A Level specification in Drama and Theatre Studies is designed to develop and apply an informed, analytical framework for making, performing, interpreting and understanding drama and theatre.
+The course is practical heavy with 60% practical work and 40% theoretical work.
 Students will develop an understanding and appreciation of how the social, cultural and historical contexts of performance texts have influenced the development of drama and theatre, with focus on theatre practices used in 21st-century theatre making.
 Students will experience the following: